DataDog/dd-trace-py/docs/index.rst

 A span tracks a unit of work in a service, like querying a database or rendering a template.
 Spans are associated with a service and optionally a resource.
-Spans have names, start times, durations and optional tags.
+A span has a name, start time, duration and optional tags.

 Indices and tables
 ==================